RJonMshka/CS474Homework1/README.md

 ).eval
 ```

+### PublicMethod Syntax
-### PublicMethod(methodName: String, argExp: SetExpression, mBodyExpArgs: SetExpression*)
+### Method(methodName: String, accessProp: AccessProperties, argExp: SetExpression, mBodyExpArgs: SetExpression*)
-`PublicMethod` Expression is similar to `Method`.
+A Public access level can be created with `Method` expression by adding a `PublicAccess()` expression as its second argument.
-`PublicMethod` creates a method with public access modifier which means that it can be accessed/invoked outside class's body directly and can be inherited by any sub-class.
+This creates a method with public access modifier which means that it can be accessed/invoked outside class's body directly and can be inherited by any subclass.
 The last expression of method body will specify its return type.

 Usage: